 Day 1: Koh Phangan (Full Moon Party)

-Personally, had the full moon party not fallen on the date of our arrival then we wouldn’t have even visited Koh Phangan – favouring a visit to Phuket or even more time in Koh Tao.
-Admittedly, not the best start to our 2 weeks in Thailand.
+Personally, had the Full Moon Party not fallen on the date of our arrival, we would not have visited Koh Phangan, instead favouring Phuket or more time in Koh Tao.
+It was not the most ideal start to our 2 weeks in Thailand, but it worked for the route we had planned.

 UV Body Paint at Full Moon Party, Thailand